 VII.
-Usefulness of the Report for Guidance of Policy and Practice

-Overall, this report calls attention to meaningful improvements in academic outcomes in Denver.
-However, before clear implications for policy that are actionable in other districts emerge, much more study is needed on the exact nature of these reforms including what they comprised, what else was happening in the district at the same time, and how different communities and groups of students experienced the reforms.
+Usefulness of the Report for Guidance of Policy and Practice emerge, much more study is needed on the exact nature of these reforms including what they comprised, what else was happening in the district at the same time, and how different communities and groups of students experienced the reforms.
+1 Other districts including New York City, Los Angeles, and Indianapolis have used the portfolio approach to varying degrees.